jdehaan2014/GearLanguage/README.md

 > gear -a -f filename.gear

 It is important to copy the /gearlib folder, as it contains part of the RTL.
 Include 'use system' in your code to fully use the RTL.

+To create executables for Windows or Linux, compile the project with Lazarus/Free Pascal (v 3.04), in the respective OS.